lcom/hip/README.md

 node app
 ```

-Lastly, navigate to (http://hipmunk.github.io/hipproblems/lessenger/)[http://hipmunk.github.io/hipproblems/lessenger/] and you can begin using the chatbot.
+Lastly, navigate to the http://hipmunk.github.io/hipproblems/lessenger/ and you can begin using the chatbot.